yunxiaomr/yunxiaomr.github.io/_pages/about.md

 - [Apr.
 2026] &nbsp; One paper on LLM logical reasoning and one paper on information extraction are accepted by ACL2026 Main.
 - [Nov.
 2025] &nbsp; One journal paper on selective rationalization is accepted by IEEE TKDE.
 - [Nov.
 2025] &nbsp; Welcome to our in-person meet-up at EMNLP 2025 in Suzhou, China!
-- [May.
-2025] &nbsp; We attend DASFAA 2025 (International Conference on Database Systems for Advanced Applications) in Carlton Hotel Singapore.
 - [Apr.
 2025] &nbsp; We attend ICLR 2025 (International Conference on Learning Representations) in Singapore EXPO.
 - [Jan.
 2025] &nbsp; One conference paper on knowledge probing is accepted.
 - [Nov.
 2024] &nbsp; One conference paper on multi-hop reasoning is accepted.